-Leveraging telco-verified audience data allows advertisers to reach real audiences, in realtime and at scale using verified data, which has been collected and consented to at firstparty data owner level.
-This, in turn, ensures the data and the process used is compliant with all relevant regulations.
+Leveraging telco-verified audience data allows advertisers to reach real audiences in real time and at scale using verified data, which has been collected and consented to at first-party data owner level.
+This, in turn, ensures the data and the process used is compliant with all relevant data privacy regulations.

-Using telco data to provide a dynamic identifier enables an advertiser to target specific audiences, activate against those audiences with their preferred DSP, and carry out frequency capping, measurement and attribution, all in a privacy-compliant manner.
+Using telco intelligence to provide a dynamic identifier enables an advertiser to target specific audiences, activate against those audiences with their preferred DSP, and carry out frequency capping, measurement and attribution, all in a privacy-compliant manner.